 Dr. Maria Buse

-Dr. Buse joined the faculty at MUSC in 1957.
+Dr. Maria Buse joined the faculty at MUSC in 1957.
 Her career has been marked by sustained excellence in research, teaching and mentorship.
-Dr. Buse has had continuous funding from the National Institutes of Health for nearly fifty years.
+She has had continuous funding from the National Institutes of Health for nearly 50 years.
 She has made substantial and sustaining contributions toward understanding basic mechanisms through which diabetes mellitus alters cellular function, ultimately resulting in micro- and macro-vascular disease, and organ failure.
-Maria Buse, M.D., was the first woman in MUSC’s 179-year history to receive the honor of Distinguished University Professor in 2003.
+Dr. Buse was the first woman in MUSC’s 179-year history to receive the honor of Distinguished University Professor in 2003.

 We honored her for her groundbreaking work in medical research and for her efforts forge new roles for women and create opportunities for future generations.